 Although this project is easy, it does take about an hour to complete in total.
 Also, it is a good idea to make the bowl when it is a nice sunny day so that the doors and windows can be opened.
 When the pony beads are melted, they really smell.

 When the beads are melted, they create a smoke that could be hazardous to your health.
-Please do not breathe in the smoke as it may be dangerous.
+PLEASE do not breathe in the smoke as it may be dangerous.
 Be sure to have a well ventilated area (ie - windows open and fans on) when melting the beads.

 Although this bowl can be used for wrapped candies, do not use it for unwrapped candies or foods.
 Pony beads are not food grade plastic.

 This bowl is NOT dishwasher safe.
 The beads may melt in the hot water.
 If necessary, wash the bowl in cold water with dish soap.

 Step 1: Gather Materials

 The materials for this project are everyday household-use items.